MIGG-NTU/SeisTomo_Tutorials/source/computer-programming/command-lines.rst

 awk
 +++

 `awk <https://man.linuxde.net/awk>`__ is a domain-specific language designed for text processing and typically used as a data extraction and reporting tool.
-It is very convenient to extract certain columns in an ASCII-format file using awk given a specified division character, e.g., empty space " " as default, comma ",", semicolon ";", dash "-", or other describable characters.
-Here are two expamles showing the way that we usually use to extract location, magnitude, and origin time from a coomon catalogue file.
+It is very convenient to extract certain columns in an ASCII-format file using awk given a specified division character, e.g., empty space (as default), comma ``,`` semicolon ``;`` dash ``-`` or other describable characters.
+Here are two expamles showing the way that we usually use to extract location, magnitude, and origin time from a common catalogue file.

 .. code-block:: console